actions/importer-labs/azure_devops/2-audit.md

 In this lab, you will use the `audit` command to get a high-level view of all pipelines in an Azure DevOps organization or project.

 The `audit` command will perform the following steps:

 1. Fetch all of the projects defined in an Azure DevOps organization.
 2. Convert each pipeline to their equivalent GitHub Actions workflow.
-3. Generate a report that summarizes how complete and complex of a migration is possible with Valet.
+3. Generate a report that summarizes how complete and complex of a migration is possible with GitHub Actions Importer.

 ## Prerequisites